 This might have scratched or otherwise damaged your shingles and gutters!

 Does your car have dents on the hood or doors?

 If your car has damage, so does your roof!

 Check the Attic For Roof Leaks

 In the attic, you’ll be checking for any water that could’ve come in from damaged or missing shingles.
 Make sure to use a flashlight.
 Light reflects off water, so it’ll be easier to locate.
 Once located, mark the spot to show your roofer.

 Sometimes, especially in the summer months, the heat buildup in the attic will cause any new water to dry out.
 If it has been a while since it last rained, look for signs of mold on the rafters or plywood sheathing.

 Sometimes water makes it past the attic and infiltrates your ceiling.
 Water will collect and create brown or yellow stains on the ceiling.
 If you see any of these spots, you have a roof leak.
 Bubbling on your ceiling or top of your walls can also indicate water damage.

 While roof repairs don’t make for the most exciting home renovations, they are super important!
-Not only will a leaking roof cause expensive repairs, but it can also lead to mold growth and harm your health.
-If you are seeing signs of a roof leak or have been impacted recently by a storm, contact us to schedule a free roof inspection!
+Not only will a leaking roof cause expensive repairs, but it can also lead to mold growth and potentially harm your health.
+If you are seeing signs of a roof leak or have been impacted by a storm, contact us to schedule a free roof inspection!